welbym/welbym/README.md

 ------------

-    -- Learning C++

-    -- Proficient in Java and Android Development
+    -- Proficient in Java, C/C++, Rust, Python, and Android Development

-    -- Project manager for game development using Unreal Engine and Unity 👾
+    -- Project manager for website development and game development using Unreal Engine and Unity 👾

-    -- I also experiment with Rust 🦀 && Python 🐍

 ------------